arkinjo/evodevo/Rscripts/README.txt

 gvarANDerr.R should only be run after running gvar.R and traj.R.
 It generates plots of mismatch before and after the genetic bottleneck

-*-train.R functions the same as it's above variants, but compares Full and NoTrain models instead of models of different features.